baudelaine/ocp-esx/Install-Cloud-Pak-for-Data.md

 curl -k -X POST -H "Authorization: Bearer $BEARER" -H 'Content-Type: application/json' -H 'Accept: audio/mp3' --output $SPEECH -d @${REQ} ${URL}${METHOD}'?voice='${VOICE}

+### Discovery

+Flags:
+  -h, --help                  Display this message
+  -c, --cluster-host          The hostname of the master node of the targeted
+                              cluster.
+Discovery needs this to make API calls to schedule training jobs.
+  -C, --cp4d-namespace        The Kubernetes namespace that the CP4D
+                              application is running in -d, --module                Path to the module directory, or a module tar archive
+  -e, --release-name          The Helm release name to use
+                              (default: '${default_name}')
+  -i, --interactive           Interactive installation.
+Use 'true' or 1 to run
+                              in interactive mode.
+Use 'false' or 0 to run in non-interactive mode.
+  -I, --cluster-ip            The IPv4 address of the node specified using
+                              '--cluster-host' must also be provided.
+If the node's hostname is not accessible by services running within the cluster Watson Discovery will fallback to this IP address.
+As such, you must ensure this address can be accessed by pods running in the cluster's Kubernetes environment.
+  -l, --log-file              The file to write logs to
+                              (default: '${default_log_file}")
+  -n, --namespace             The namespace to install to -o, --openshift             Specify 'true' or 1 to do an OpenShift installation,
+                              and 'false' or 0 for an IBM Cloud Private Foundations installation.
+  -O, --overwrite-yaml        The name of a Helm values override file to apply
+                              when installing modules.
+  -r, --registry-pull-prefix  The Docker image prefix for Kubernetes to use to
+                              pull images from the cluster's Docker registry.
+  -R, --registry-push-prefix  The Docker image prefix to tag images with to
+                              push them into the cluster's Docker registry.
+  -s, --storage-class         The Kubernetes StorageClass to use for Persistent
+                              Volumes
+  -S, --shared-storage-class  Specify a separate StorageClass for Persistent
+                              Volumes that require the ReadWriteMany access
+                              mode.
+  -t, --timeout               The timeout to use for install steps
+                              (default: '${default_timeout}')
+  -w, --tiller-namespace      The namespace Tiller is running in

+cd ~/cpd/deploy
+./deploy.sh -d ~/cpd/ibm-watson-discovery -s managed-nfs-storage -S managed-nfs-storage -R docker-registry-default.apps.ocp1.iicparis.fr.ibm.com -r docker-registry.default.svc:5000 -n cpd -o true -e my-211-disco -C cpd -w tiller -c lb-ocp1.iicparis.fr.ibm.com -I 172.16.187.10 -i false

+kubectl create -f - << EOF
+apiVersion: security.openshift.io/v1
+kind: SecurityContextConstraints
+metadata:
+  name: ibm-discovery-prod-scc
+allowHostDirVolumePlugin: false
+allowHostIPC: false
+allowHostNetwork: false
+allowHostPID: false
+allowHostPorts: false
+allowPrivilegedContainer: false
+allowPrivilegeEscalation: false
+allowedCapabilities: []
+allowedFlexVolumes: []
+allowedUnsafeSysctls: []
+defaultAddCapabilities: []
+forbiddenSysctls:
+- "*"
+fsGroup:
+  type: MustRunAs
+  ranges:
+    - max: 65535
+      min: 1
+readOnlyRootFilesystem: false
+requiredDropCapabilities:
+- ALL
+runAsUser:
+  type: MustRunAsNonRoot
+seccompProfiles:
+  - docker/default
+seLinuxContext:
+  type: RunAsAny
+supplementalGroups:
+  type: MustRunAs
+  ranges:
+  - max: 65535
+    min: 1
+volumes:
+- configMap
+- downwardAPI
+- emptyDir
+- persistentVolumeClaim
+- projected
+- secret
+priority: 0
+EOF

 #### Head Restarting a pod